-This has lead me on interesting journey over the past 25 years constantly adding to skills to deepen understanding of the body all the while marinating a beginners curiosity to everything I studied.
+This has to lead me on an interesting journey over the past 25 years constantly adding to skills to deepen understanding of the body all the while marinating a beginners curiosity to everything I studied.
 Luckily I’ve had the pleasure of studying with masters in their fields over the years which has been wonderfully humbling and enlightening.

 I continue studying to this day and every day I’m looking at some book related to my work which I find really really enjoyable and interesting.
 The saying is when you find something you love doing and have a passion for that you don’t work a day in your life from that point onwards.

-To date my favourite areas of study I’ve had the unique opportunity to learn are in no particular order Tungs Orthodox Acupuncture (an ancient specialist form of Acupuncture), Anatomy in Motion (an ingenious movement disciple created by Gary Ward) and Neuro Linguistic Programming (a physiological approach to change dynamics).
+To date, my favourite areas of study I’ve had the unique opportunity to learn are in no particular order Tungs Orthodox Acupuncture (an ancient specialist form of Acupuncture), Anatomy in Motion (an ingenious movement disciple created by Gary Ward) and Neuro-Linguistic Programming (a physiological approach to change dynamics).
 I use all the skills I’ve acquired depending on the injury and the needs of the person who I’m treating at the time but these three remain my favourite and most effective in isolation or in combination.

-The combination of the three disciplines above is incredibly powerful at resolving almost all complaints that I see in clinic and I count myself lucky to have been given the opportunity to learn them.
+The combination of the three disciplines above is incredibly powerful at resolving almost all complaints that I see in the clinic and I count myself lucky to have been given the opportunity to learn them.

 When I look back now at that random game of indoor football lead directly to a career for the past 20 years in health it provers to me anyway that if you choose to see the silver lining you never know where it will take you.